yatli/arch-linux-arm-clockworkpi/README.md

 # Arch Linux ARM for the ClockworkPi DevTerm A06

+Maintainer: Yatao Li

-Author: Cole Smith
+Origianl Author: Cole Smith

 License: LGPL-2.1

 # Introduction

 This document will walk you through installing [Arch Linux ARM](https://archlinuxarm.org/) on the DevTerm A06.
+At the time of writing, only Armbian is supported on the DevTerm.

-We will create a root file system based on the **rock64** architecture (rk3328), which the A06 is based on.
+We will create a root file system based on the **rock64** architecture (rk3328).
 This will include patching our bootloader and kernel with the patches provided by ClockworkPi.
+Technically, the DevTerm A06's architecture is based on the rk3399.

+## Caution
+If you are running advanced filesystems on your host (for example `zfs`), don’t try to prepare the image yourself. mkinitcpio in chroot doesn’t like that, and may cause damage to your host filesystem.
+Please use a virtual machine, or use a prebuilt image instead.

 ## Quickstart